devoctane/gitopus/README.md

 ## Installation

-To install **gitoct**, you need to have Node.js and npm (Node Package Manager) installed on your machine.
+To install **gitopus**, you need to have Node.js and npm (Node Package Manager) installed on your machine.

 1. **Install Node.js**: If you haven't already, download and install Node.js from [nodejs.org](https://nodejs.org/).

-2. **Install gitoct globally**: Open your terminal or command prompt and run the following command:
+2. **Install gitopus globally**: Open your terminal or command prompt and run the following command:

     ```bash
-    npm install -g gitoct
+    npm install -g gitopus
     ```

 ## Usage